||[Feb. 18th, 2006|12:47 pm]

 USS Elliot DD-967 conducting Maritime Interdiction Operations (MIO) in the North Arabian Gulf during the Summer of 1998.

-The Chain of Command often fancied our ship "The Strike Destroyer" in reference to the Tomahawk cruise missiles we carried on aboard.
+The Chain of Command often fancied our ship "The Strike Destroyer" in reference to the Tomahawk cruise missiles we carried on board.
 "Strike Warfare" is Naval terminology for Power Projection: killing people and breaking things, usually at a safe distance.
 Our ship was classified as a "Destroyer" (a type of warship originally designed to "destroy" small, high-speed torpedo boats - thus a "Torpedo Boat Destroyer" eventually shortened to "Destroyer").
 It became obvious after our high-speed, night-time transit of the Strait of Hormuz in the days following the bombings of two US embassies in Africa that we would play a role in the US response.
 I briefed the officers and the crew what information was available on Osama bin Ladin, his al Qaeda organization, and his Afghan hosts: the Taliban.

 In the spring of 1998, prior to our deployment, I had attended briefings and courses at the Fleet Intelligence Training Center Pacific (FITCPAC) in San Diego along with select officers and crew.
-Mallory was invited but deemed himself too knowledgeable for "mere" FITCPAC instruction, and choose not to attend several critical briefings.
+Mallory was invited but deemed himself too knowledgeable for "mere" FITCPAC instruction, and choose to skip several critical briefings.
 Due to this oversight on his part, he lacked the security clearance necessary to learn answers to some of his questions, or to attend a brief the CO called when we received our firing orders.

 Our orders were encoded.
 No one would tell us where our targets actually were - we'd simply enter codes into the missiles and fire them as ordered.
 Prior to becoming an IS-3105 I was an IS-3921 Strike Warfare Specialist.
-Due to my familiarity with Strike Warfare, I was able to deduce where our targets were: deep in Afghanistan.
+Due to my familiarity with Strike Warfare, I was able to deduce where our targets were deep in Afghanistan.
 I briefed the CO, the XO, and two cleared individuals from our Combat Information Center (CIC) in the CO's cabin, and provided the CIC folks with a chart.
 No one invited Mallory.

-One challange we faced was that in order to strike Afghanistan our Tomahawks would have to fly over Pakistan.
+One challenge we faced was that in order to strike Afghanistan our Tomahawks would have to fly over Pakistan.
 Many nations consider it an act of war when cruise missiles penetrate their airspace.
 The US already suffered political tension with Pakistan: the Pressler Amendment represented a failed US effort to prevent Pakistan from acquiring Weapons of Mass Destruction.
 Of concern to us was a Pakistani squadron of Dassault Breguet Mirage V’s armed with AM-39 Exocet anti-ship missiles.
-The Argentineans used an Exocet missile to sink the HMS Sheffield, and the Iraqis accidently fired a pair of Exocet missiles that seriously damaged the USS Stark.
+The Argentineans used an Exocet missile to sink the HMS Sheffield, and the Iraqis accidentally fired a pair of Exocet missiles that seriously damaged the USS Stark.
 In fact, one of those missiles failed to detonate.
 Exocet missiles are especially potent against aluminum superstructures.

 One night the BMOW’s pipe called us to attention over the 1MC then he bellowed emphatically "GENERAL QUARTERS, GENERAL QUARTERS - ALL HANDS MAN YOUR BATTLE STATIONS!
 THIS IS NOT A DRILL!
 MOVE UP AND FORWARD ON THE STARBOARD, DOWN AND AFT ON THE PORT!
 REPEAT, THIS IS NOT A DRILL!"